spencertipping/tau/doc/utf9.md

 | `111` | `u64 n`         | `n` bytes |

-### Implicit vectorization
-Implicit vectorization happens with any type that has an opinion about its size.

-For example, `0x03` (8-byte `i8`) followed by `1122334455667788` will be interpreted as `i8[8]`, and any math will be broadcast accordingly.
-Implicit vectors have no specified direction; they can be used as row or column vectors in any matrix context.

-In contrast, `bytes` and `utf8` are always single, variable-size elements; the control-byte size determines how many bytes each contains.

-**NOTE:** it is illegal to specify a length that is not an even multiple of the thing being vectorized.
-This should fail to decode.

 ## Type-specific formats
 Most types are self-explanatory: the value, in big-endian where applicable, immediately follows the control byte and any size bytes.